Get exclusive member benefits & effect social change. Join Today

 A urine concentration test determines how well your kidneys are functioning.
 The test may be used to test your kidneys’ response to:

-You may receive the test several times under different circumstances.
+You may take the test several times under different circumstances.

-The test itself is painless.
-All you have to do is provide a clean-catch urine sample.
-However, the preparation phase may make you uncomfortable.
+The test itself is painless and all you have to do is provide a clean-catch urine sample.
+However, the preparation phase may be uncomfortable.

 Your doctor may recommend urine concentration testing if you are urinating too much or too little.
-It can help identify specific types of problems with your kidneys.
+The test can help identify specific types of problems with your kidneys.

 A urine concentration test can also be used to evaluate: